calebsg225/Hangoutinator/README.md

 ## Usage

-**IMPORTANT: The version of the application on this branch will only work as intended when running on a single discord server.
-Multi-server support is not yet operational.**

 This project is designed to be run on a debian-based linux server, and is therefore being tested only on a debian-based linux machine for the moment.